 Once you (and they) understand that concept, then price is no longer a barrier.

-…write his marketing copy, and set-up systems to drive consistent leads and clients into the company.
+…and set-up systems that drive consistent leads and clients to his company.

-That is how I can have the deepest impact and serve the client at the highest level.
+That is how I can have the deepest impact and serve my client at the highest level.
 Ideally, it’s where I would like to take all of my customers.